-There are over 40 possible choices including Yelp, Dex, Yellow Pages, and EZLocal.
-I represent EZLocal because they provide an extensive and effective local search program coupled with an effective AdWords program at a very competitive cost.
-Check out the others and then go to EZLocal
+5. There are over 40+ possible choices including Yelp, Dex, Yellow Pages, and EZLocal.
+I suggest EZLocal because they provide an extensive and effective local search program coupled with an effective AdWords program at a very competitive cost.
+Check out the others and then look at EZLocal

 For even more information go to additional information for local search optimization

 As an Amazon affiliate, I have included links to products I recommend, but there are many other brands and prices available at Amazon and other retailers.
 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.)
 We are also affiliates of many of the other sites we link to.
 Sites that we recommend that we have no affiliation with are indicated with an asterisk (*).
 However, we have either purchased or at least tested any recommended affiliate sites before adding their link to our site.